-Our research and development activities are conducted mainly at our facilities in Tel Aviv, Israel, and also at our subsidiaries in Greece and Romania.
-As of December 31, 2019, our research, development and engineering staff consisted of 209 employees.
-Our research and development team include highly specialized engineers and technicians with expertise in the fields of millimeter-wave design, modern and signal processing, data communications, system management and networking solutions.
+Our research and development activities are conducted mainly at our facilities in Rosh Ha'Ayin, Israel, and also at our subsidiaries in Greece and Romania.
+As of December 31, 2021, our research, development and engineering staff consisted of 229 employees globally.
+Our research and development team include highly specialized engineers and technicians with expertise in the fields of millimeter-wave design, modem and signal processing, data communications, system management and networking solutions.